 - Pizza Bella Roma, South Tce – Always packed, but one walk past the restaurant at night and your nose will be heading for the queue after smelling the garlic bread.
 I swear they use garlic bread incense!

 - Kailis & Cicerello’s, Fishing Boat Harbour – Two great fish and chip joints on the water offering a range of seafood dishes.
 Don’t forget the chicken salt!
 Also try (if you dare) Kailis’ fish & chip flavoured icecream!

 - Nunzio’s, Essex St – Fancy Italian restaurant owned by the guy who first brought alfresco dining to Fremantle.

 - Istanbul Restaurant, Essex St – Used to be a bit of a dive, but has enjoyed a resurgence in recent years, offering traditional Turkish dishes and now one of the best-rated Freo restaurants.

 - Gino’s Cafe, South Tce – The iconic Freo cafe which helped pave way for the famous cappuccino strip.
 Great for an arvo coffee and cake.
-Their cannelloni are devine!
+Their cannelloni are divine!

 - Benny’s Cafe, South Tce – Excellent for breakfast and lunch.
 Transforms after dinner into a cocktail lounge, often with live bands.

 - Ootong & Lincoln, cnr South Tce & Silver St – hipster spot with organic food and tea blends, good for breakfast.
-Great street art mural on side of cafe (see pic at bottom with zebras).
+Great street art mural of zebras on side of cafe.

 Markets Food Halls & Gourmet Shops